AdobeDocs/experience-manager-forms-cloud-service.en/help/setup-local-development-environment.md

         ```

-    1. Add the following to the dependencies section of the POM file:
+    1. Add the following to the dependencies section of the .pom file:

         ```
             <dependency>